Ethiopia–Somalia border: History

 In 1941 the British occupied the Haud, Italian Somaliland, and Ogaden with the help of Ethiopian armies.
 After the restoration of Haile Selassie rule, the Haud and Ogaden region immediately placed under the British military rule until Anglo-Ethiopian Agreement of 1942 warranted its sovereignty status in 1944.
 In 1946, the British secretary, Ernest Bevin, proposed to the Allied Council of Foreign Ministers a plan to place the Somali-inhabited under British Military Administration, despite rejection by the Soviet Union, United States and France.
 In 1948, with any formal concession, the British withdrew from Ogaden region using secret agenda, forming the modern Somali Region.
 The British was fully withdrawing the Haud and Reserved Area to Ethiopian territory.
 In reaction, the National United Front (NUF) was formed in March 1955 to reclaim the regions under British protectorate, leading up to violent series of clashes and conflicts.
-Between 1948 and 1954, there was discontent.Following Somalia's independence in 1960, its successive government took renewed campaign what they called "lost territories", raising the issues to international communities like the United Nations and Organization of Islamic countries.
+Between 1948 and 1954, there was discontent.Following Somalia's independence in 1960, its successive government took renewed campaign of what they called "lost territories", raising the issues to international communities like the United Nations and Organization of Islamic countries.
 As the situation became light, the Somali pastoralists and Ethiopian police forces fought each other.
 In February 1964, a short-lived war in the border resulted mediation from Sudan in front of Organization of African Unity.
 In 1966, Ethiopia suspended martial law in the Somali Region and neighboring Oromo region accompanied by shocking retribution against herders to force them renounce their support for the fighters.
 In 1973, the Western Somali Liberation Front (WSLF) was established and recruited reluctant inhabitants of the region.
 In 1977, Ogaden War broke out in the region after Somali under General Said Barre and Colonel Mengistu Haile Mariam.
 In March 1978, Said recalled its army from Ethiopia.